By Robert Shibley at Pajamas Media

 For instance, Johns Hopkins University, known for its prestigious medical school, saw fit to punish an undergraduate for an insufficiently politically correct party invitation on Facebook.
 Brandeis University, named after one of America’s most important defenders of free speech, Justice Louis Brandeis, punished a professor of fifty years’ experience for saying the word “wetbacks” in his Latin American Politics class – in the context of criticizing it!
 And Michigan State labeled a student a “spammer” not for peddling discount “V1AGRA,” but for sending e-mails to selected faculty members about, of all things, changes to the academic calendar.

 It’s a sure bet that the vast majority of Americans don’t think of infringements of liberty when they think of these schools.
 But maybe they should.
 When a local police department tramples on someone’s rights, it’s correctly considered news.
 There is far less outcry when Bucknell, or Johns Hopkins, or Michigan State decides that some students’ expression or ideas are worth less than others’.
 Yet the damage in the latter case may end up being more damaging to our society.
 College students – among them our future leaders – are being taught that freedom is to be distrusted, that authority may be arbitrary instead of lawful, and that some ideas are just too dangerous to express.
-If colleges succeed in convincing the majority of their students that these lessons are true, our nation is in great peril.Download file "5"
+If colleges succeed in convincing the majority of their students that these lessons are true, our nation is in great peril.Download file "A crackdown on free speech at "